Walk: King & Castle atop the Ochils

 Main summits: King's Seat Hill (648 metres, Donald)

-Points of interest: Tillicoultry; Mill Glen; Castle Campbell; Dollar Glen; Dollar
+Points of interest: Tillicoultry; Castle Campbell; Dollar Glen; Dollar

-Route: Layby - Tillicoultry by Devon Way - Mill Glen - King's Seat Hill - Banks of Dollar - Castle Campbell - Dollar Glen - Dollar - start via Devon Way
+Route: Layby - Tillicoultry by Devon Way - path to east of Mill Glen - King's Seat Hill - Banks of Dollar - Castle Campbell - Dollar Glen - Dollar - start via Devon Way

 Terrain: Devon Way is a tarmac cycleway.
-Very steep ascent out of Mill Glen with some difficult route finding, good dirt path in Dollar Glen.
+Very steep ascent above side of Mill Glen with some difficult route finding, good dirt path in Dollar Glen.
 Faint, grassy hill paths higher up, wet in places.

 Wildlife today: Just the odd wandering sheep on the hilltops